Agentic Software Engineering: Foundational Pillars and a Research Roadmap

 \section{Motivational Example: The Anatomy of an Agentic SE Workflow}

-Let's ground the Agentic SE era in a concrete example: a developer resolving seven distinct pull requests in a production codebase.
+This section grounds the Agentic SE era in a concrete example: a developer resolving seven distinct pull requests in a production codebase.
 This workflow~(as shown in Fig.~\ref{fig:example}) provides a lens through which we can observe both the impressive new capabilities offered by this era and the underlying process and tooling challenges that SASE is designed to solve.